3.15 Provisions and Contingencies Provisions:

 j) Return on Capital Employed = Profit / (Loss) before Tax/ Capital employed

-The Variance is due to decrease in profit earned during the current year as comparred to that in the previous financial year
+The Variance is due to profit earned during the current year as compared to the loss in the previous financial year.

-The variance is due to decrease in profit earned during the current year as compared to that in the previous financial year
+The variance is due to profit earned during the current year as compared to the loss in the previous financial year.

-The variance is due to decrease in profit earned during the current year as compared to that in the previous financial year.
+The variance is due to profit earned during the current year as compared to the loss in the previous financial year.

-The variance is due to decrease in profit earned during the current year as compared to that in the previous financial year.
+The variance is due to profit earned during the current year as compared to the loss in the previous financial year.

 Credit risk primarily arises from cash and cash equivalents, trade receivables and investments carried at amortised cost.
 The Company considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an ongoing basis throughout each reporting period.
 To assess whether there is a significant increase in credit risk the Company compares the risk of a default occurring on the asset as at the reporting date with the risk of default as at the date of initial recognition.
 It considers available reasonable and supportive forward looking information.